Maldives

 Traveling information

-The best way to reach Maldives is by Air.
-Maldives is connected to all major countries in Europe and South-East Asia.
-The main airport of Maldives is Male International Airport also known as Ibrahim Nasir International Airport which offers passenger flights to more than 20 countries.
-There are more than 30 Airlines operating both regular and charter flights.
-Click here for the list of Airlines which offers flights to Maldives.
+The best way to reach the Maldives is by air.
+The country is well-connected to major countries in Europe and South-East Asia.
+The primary airport, Male International Airport (also known as Ibrahim Nasir International Airport), facilitates passenger flights to more than 20 countries.
+With over 30 airlines operating both regular and charter flights, accessibility to the Maldives is convenient and diverse.

 How to Immigrate to Maldives